Time is the Only Thing We Can Never Get Back

 So we figure out a solution: Catch up

 Very inspiring.
-I couldn’t argue.
+Admirable.

-But… can we really catch up?
+But can we really catch up?

-Or, “Yeah, I did earn a lot of money.
+• “Yeah, I did earn a lot of money.
 Now it’s time to spend time with my little kids (now adults).”

 What we actually mean when we say catch up is this: